fullstackers/bus.io/README.md

 ```

-Or many targets either passing in multiple recipients or calling deliver multiple times.
+Or propagate to  many targets either passing in multiple recipients or calling deliver multiple times.

 ```javascript